EffaAzhar/powershell-behavior-detection-research/docs/06-suspicious-activity-analysis.md

 | Get-NetTCPConnection | Discovery Activity |
 | PowerShell -NoProfile | Suspicious Execution Context |
 | PowerShell -WindowStyle Hidden | Suspicious Execution Context |

----

 ## Key Findings

 The analysis demonstrated that PowerShell Operational Logs provide detailed visibility into command execution behaviour.

-Event ID 4104 successfully captured both administrative commands and suspicious execution techniques.

-The investigation also showed that command context is often more important than the command itself.
+Event ID 4104 successfully captured **both administrative commands and suspicious execution techniques.** The investigation also showed that **command context** is often more important than the command itself.
 A command such as Get-Process may represent normal administration when executed directly, but may become suspicious when launched using parameters such as NoProfile or WindowStyle Hidden.

-These findings support the use of behavioural monitoring rather than signature-based detection alone when investigating PowerShell activity.
+These findings support the use of **behavioural monitoring rather than signature based detection** alone when investigating PowerShell activity.